ParserKt/examples/README.md

 <a id="About_mergeXXX">ParserKt</a> have many `Pattern<IN, Tuple2<A, B>>` — e.g. `Decide: ...<Int/*CaseNo*/, T>`, `Contextual: ...<A, B>`, `JoinBy: ...<ITEM, SEP>`

 But it's too complicated to create storage for them!
-So we can use `Convert`.
+So we can use `Convert` to extract only a certain part from `read` result.

 ```kotlin
 val abc123 = Decide(elementIn('1'..'3'), elementIn('a'..'c'))